New Tenant Checklist for DIY landlords

 12. Receive deposit and first rent

-Have the tenant send you the deposit and first month rent.
-If you have chosen to use a deposit replacement product then ask for evidence of their coverage.
-Husmus Deposit Promise is the only product available direct to landlords.
+Have the tenant send you the deposit and first month's rent.
+If you have chosen to use a deposit replacement product, then ask for evidence of their coverage.
+Husmus Tenant Guarantee is available direct to landlords.

-Pro Tip: Cash deposits need to be protected within 30 days of their receipt.
-So, if you are securing a tenant way in advance, it is worth waiting until closer to the move in date before accepting the full deposit.
+Pro Tip: Cash deposits need to be protected in a government-approved scheme within 30 days of their receipt.
+So, if you are securing a tenant way in advance, it is worth waiting until closer to the move-in date before accepting the full deposit.

 13. Sign the tenancy agreement